 OnDeck’s Company Valuation

-As of December 2018, OnDeck is valued at $451.78 million.
-This is down from an August 2018 valuation of $631.5 million, and is more in line with the $411 million valuation in December 2017 and $324 million valuation in May 2017.
-Although the overall valuation is increasing, Zacks Equity Research noted OnDeck has taken a larger dip than the overall market in 2018, but is speculated to recover leading up to their earnings announcement in February 2019.
+As of May 2019, OnDeck is valued at $347.71 million.
+This is down from a December 2018 valuation of $451.78 million and is more in line with the $411 million valuation in December 2017 and $324 million valuation in May 2017.
+Although the overall valuation is decreasing, the overall analyst recommendation is to buy the stock.

 Kabbage’s Company Valuation

-Kabbage’s last publicly known valuation came after a 2015 round of funding.
-At the time, that put Kabbage’s valuation at $1 billion.
+Kabbage’s last publicly known valuation came after a 2015 round of funding, which put Kabbage’s valuation at $1 billion.
 In a PitchBook estimate, Kabbage was valued at $1.3 billion August 2017 after its most recent $250 million investment by SoftBank.

 Bottom Line: Kabbage vs OnDeck

 Small business owners have so many short-term working capital options, with OnDeck and Kabbage leading the way.
-We recommend OnDeck overall for small businesses because they offer larger loan amounts with longer terms.
-A Kabbage loan is a good option for small businesses generating lower revenues of $50,000+, or who need monthly payment terms.
+We recommend OnDeck overall for small businesses because it offers larger loan amounts with longer terms.
+A Kabbage loan is a good option for small businesses generating lower revenues of at least $50,000 needing monthly payment terms.

 OnDeck loans go up to $500,000 with terms of three to 36 months.
-If you have $100,000+ in annual business revenue, a credit score of 500+, and business operations of one or more years, then you can pre-qualify online today in a few minutes.
-Plus, you can get funded in as quickly as one day.
+If you have at least $100,000 in annual business revenue, a credit score of 600 or higher, and business operations of one or more years, then you can prequalify online today in a few minutes.
+Plus, you can get funded in as little as one day.